API (Academic Programs International): Granada - Universidad de Granada

 Programs in Granada Includes:

-- Universidad De Granada Hispanic Studies: Designed for students who wish to study abroad in Granada to acquire a deeper knowledge of Spanish language and culture, the Hispanic Studies program allows students to take an advanced Spanish language course along with several elective courses in Spanish.
+Semester Spanish Language and Culture for Advanced Speakers: Designed for students who wish to study abroad in Granada to acquire a deeper knowledge of Spanish language and culture, the Hispanic Studies program allows students to take an advanced Spanish language course along with several elective courses in Spanish.
 Students must have completed a minimum of five semesters of college-level Spanish or the equivalent.
 Upon arrival, students take a language placement test to verify that they are ready for classes at the high advanced or superior levels (European Framework levels B2.2, C1 and C2 respectively).
 Students testing below the high advanced level are transferred to the Language and Culture program and can choose from the courses listed for that program.
 Academic Year students who do not place high enough for the Hispanic Studies Program during the fall semester may switch to the Spanish Language and Culture Program for the fall and then move into the Hispanic Studies Program for the spring semester.
 Elective courses are conducted at an upper-division (300-400) level.

 Program Type(s):Study Abroad